 The Soft Sculptured Curtain was first unveiled at the Griffith Regional Theatre on 19th February 1987.
-A real work of art, the five by twelve metre soft sculptured curtain was hand sown by over 300 locals and took over 12 months to make.
+An incredible work of art, the 5 x 12 metre soft sculptured curtain was hand sewn by over 300 locals and took over 12 months to make.

 The idea for the Soft Sculptured Curtain came after local woman Dorothy Waide and friends saw a curtain created by the Molong District Ladies for the Orange Civic Theatre.
 They attended the Tidy Towns Presentation night at Orange in 1986 and their curtain was our inspiration.
 Knowing what talented people there are in Griffith, Dorothy knew the Griffith community could produce a curtain equally as good for the new Theatre.
 She talked to the Ladies Probus Club and persuaded a busload of members to go to Orange.

-Mr Faulkner, the Shire Clerk, arranged for a group to see the Theatre and Curtain at Orange through Orange Council's Shire Clerk.
+Mr Faulkner, Griffith’s Shire Clerk, arranged for the group to see the Theatre and Curtain at Orange through Orange Council's Shire Clerk.
 Everyone came home enthusiastic about the project.
 Mr Faulkner and Dorothy Waide worked on a submission to the Arts Council for funding to employ Mrs Cathy Wyatt to direct the work.
-However the submission was unsuccessful.
+However, the submission was unsuccessful.
 Griffith Council agreed to fund the material and an artistic director.
 Mrs Cathy Wyatt very generously agreed to bring the Orange curtain to Griffith.

-Today the Soft Sculptured Curtain remains one of Griffith's top tourist attractions, and is available for public viewing with an audio presentation of its history at Griffith Regional Theatre on selected dates - (please check with Griffith Regional Theatre regarding availability).
+Today the Soft Sculptured Curtain remains one of Griffith's top tourist attractions, and is available for public viewing with an audio presentation of its history on selected dates - please check with Griffith Regional Theatre regarding availability.
+As it hangs above the stage, it is only available when there are no shows scheduled on-stage at the Theatre.

 There are usually two viewing times: 11am and 2pm weekdays only.